pwn-college/pwn-college.github.io/modules/suid.md

 Practice challenges for this module let aspiring hackers practice the (mis)use of Linux software!
 For each challenge, the hacker can choose a single binary on the system to be set SUID, and will then be provided a shell on a Linux environment.
+The SUID binary will be located in `/`.
 In this environment, there is a file `/flag`, containing the secret flag that you must read out.
 However, the file is only readable by root user!
 Using your single SUID binary, you must elevate your privileges enough to read out the flag.